We were warned to “mask up” to prevent the spread of C*vid.

 According to the medical dictionary, Sadomasochism is, “A form of perversion marked by the enjoyment of cruelty and humiliation in its received or active and/or dispensed and passive forms.
 Deriving pleasure from inflicting or submitting to physical or mental pain and suffering.”

-Needless to say, I only went one time to that S&M nightclub.
-That was more than enough – it wasn’t my idea of a “fun” time.
+Needless to say, I only went with her that one time to a S&M nightclub.
+That was more than enough for me – it wasn’t my idea of a “fun” time.
 I understand that some people derive pleasure from that sort of thing, and that is their choice.
 But, it’s definitely not for me.

 Locked inside cages around the club, were partially naked men and women wearing face masks and other mouth coverings, who were being whipped, slashed, smacked, and abused.

-From what I witnessed, the people wearing the masks and gags were mostly on the receiving end of the humiliation (masochists).
+From what I witnessed, the people wearing the masks and gags were on the receiving end of the humiliation (masochists).

 Interestingly, some of those S&M masks looked very much like iron slave bits.
 Did you google those horrific images yet?

 According to Psychology today, “For the masochist, taking on a role of subjugation and helplessness can offer a release from stress or the burden of responsibility or guilt.
 It can also evoke infantile feelings of vulnerability and dependency.”

-Personally, I think this is a major part of the mass masking of the human population.
+Personally, I think this was a major part of the mass masking of the human population.
 It keeps people feeling obedient, helpless, vulnerable, and dependent.

-There are times when masks should be worn, I cover that here: Masks are not mandatory
+There are times when masks should be worn, I cover that here: Mandatory masking

 According to science, kids are probably going to suffer from the long-term detrimental effects of this mass masking of the population.